-The convoy changed headings several times to avoid being ambushed.
+The convoy changed headings several times to avoid being ambushed by U-Boats.
 In total there were 11 ships including two aircraft carriers trying to make for Russia.
 Churchill's promise to the Russians was of the utmost importance and the convoy, with its precious cargo of pilots and planes, had to make it through.

-They arrived off the coast of Russia on 7 September (more Hurricane's continued to follow but these were the very first).
+They arrived off the coast of Russia on 6th or 7th of September 1941 (more Hurricane's continued to follow but these were the very first).

-The pilots had to fly the planes off the decks of the aircraft carriers which were luckily in calm seas.
-They had stopped 200 miles off the Russian coast and with unreliable compasses the pilots were told to take off then line up with HMS Argus and another destroyer in line with it and head in that direction!
+The pilots had to fly the Hurricanes off the decks of the aircraft carriers (which were luckily in calm seas).
+They had halted 200 miles off the Russian coast.

-At least two of the hurricanes were damaged during take off but both managed to land safely.
+At least two of the hurricanes were damaged during take off but both managed to arrive safely.

 151 Wing was a conglomeration of survivors and joined squadrons including Squadron Leader Rook with 81, 134 and 504 Squadron.